ubc-library-rc/gis-intro-qgis/index.md

 <p style="margin-top:90px"></p>
-<p style="color:grey; font-size:11px">This workshop was authored by Elizabeth Fernandes and further developed by Lily Demet.</p>
+<p style="color:grey; font-size:11px">This workshop was authored by Lily Demet and reviewed by Elizabeth Fernandes.</p>